aws-samples/aws-serverless-face-recognition-sentiment-analysis-on-twitter/README.md

      - Scroll down to the Access Token section and click "Create my access token"
      - You will now have the Access Token and Access Token Secret values required by the app.

-3. The app expects to find the Twitter API keys as encrypted SecureString values in SSM Parameter Store.
+2. Store the keys as encrypted SecureString values in SSM Parameter Store.
 You can setup the required parameters via the AWS Console or using the following AWS CLI commands:

  ```bash
 aws ssm put-parameter --name /twitter-event-source/consumer_key --value <your consumer key value> --type SecureString --overwrite
 aws ssm put-parameter --name /twitter-event-source/consumer_secret --value <your consumer secret value> --type SecureString --overwrite